Ergogenic and tonic

-Cordyceps sinensis is a medicinal fungus with a wide range of uses; originating in the Himalayas, it grows at altitudes above 3,000 metres and has been used in China for approximately two thousand years.
-In traditional Chinese medicine, it is considered a powerful tonic for the kidneys, home to our vital energy.
+Cordyceps sinensis is a medicinal mushroom with a wide range of uses.
+Originating in the Himalayas, it grows at altitudes above 3,000 metres and has been used in China for approximately two thousand years.
+In traditional Chinese medicine, it is considered a powerful tonic for the kidneys and improves our vital energy.

-Cordyceps Sinensis contains proteins, peptides and all essential amino acids, polysaccharides and glycoproteins with immunomodulatory effects, sterols, including ergosterol (vitamin D precursor), nucleoside analogues, polyunsaturated fatty acids, vitamins, including B1, B2, B12, E and K, and various minerals.
-Numerous clinical studies have shown that Cordyceps improves liver function (activation of the Kupffer cells), and regulates liver enzyme levels and the lipid profile.
+Micotherapy cordyceps contains a high level of cordycepin, a metabolit that favours the inflammation control and together with specific polysaccharides contributes to the correct production of testosterone and steroid hormones.
+Cordyceps sinensis contains also proteins, peptides and all essential amino acids, polysaccharides and glycoproteins with immunomodulatory effects, sterols, including ergosterol (vitamin D precursor), nucleoside analogues, polyunsaturated fatty acids, vitamins, including B1, B2, B12, E and K, and various minerals.
+Numerous clinical studies have shown that Cordyceps improves liver function (activation of the Kupffer cells), reduces osteoarticular inflammation, and promotes libido.

-one capsule 2-3 times a day, with plenty of water.
+2 capsule per day, preferably away from meals.
 Simultaneous vitamin C content is recommended, as it promotes the intestinal absorption of polysaccharides.